Measles Vaccine

 First Grade

-The disease
+The Recommendation:

-Measles is a highly infectious disease caused by the bacterium measles morbillivirus.
+Measles is a highly infectious disease caused by the morbillivirus.
 It is one of the most contagious illnesses; individuals who were not vaccinated have a 90% chance of contracting the disease when coming into contact with a sick person.
 There is no treatment for measles other than supportive care.

-Measles symptoms include fever, sore throat, runny nose, cough, eye inflammation and widespread rash.
+Measles symptoms include fever, sore throat, runny nose, cough, eye inflammation, and widespread rash.
 Measles complications include middle ear inflammation, diarrhea, and inflammation of the cornea.
 In extremely rare cases, pneumonia and brain inflammation may occur, leading to neurological damage.
 An exceptionally rare complication is a degenerative brain disease, which results in damage to the central nervous system, cognitive decline, and seizures.
 Infants up to the age of five face a higher risk of complications.
 One out of every 1,000 children who contract measles may not survive.

 There are also separate vaccines for individuals with sensitivity to any of the MMRV vaccine's components.
 You can discuss the possibility of dividing the vaccination with the Family Care Center (Tipat Halav) nurse.

-Vaccine composition | Vaccine administration |
+| Vaccine composition | Vaccine administration |

-Live attenuated measles viruses | By injection to the arm |
+| Live attenuated measles viruses | By injection to the arm |

 Possible side effects and how to relieve them